harzjunior/sql_book-db/README.md

 ## Project Efficiency

-The project focuses on simplicity and efficiency.
-Key features include:
+The project focuses on simplicity and efficiency, incorporating the following features:

-- **Book Addition Form**: An intuitive form for adding new books with real-time updates to the book list.
+- **Book Addition Form**: Intuitive form for adding new books with real-time updates to the book list.
 - **User Authentication**: Secure user accounts with login and account creation features.
 - **Responsive Design**: The user interface adapts to various screen sizes for a seamless experience.

 ## Future Features